Children's advocate wants lift in criminal age, more efforts to keep kids out of prison

 "The current models that we are working under, whether you're talking about keeping children out of detention in the first place, or having a detention model that is actually therapeutic and able to rehabilitate them - neither are working," Ms McLean said.

-She wants to see changes in both models - efforts to reduce the number of children entering the youth justice system in the first place as well as better staffing and conditions at Ashley.
+She wants to see changes in both models - efforts to reduce the number of children entering the youth justice system in the first place as well as better staffing and conditions at Ashley Youth Detention Centre.

-The centre is scheduled to close next year, but Tasmania's youth justice system will likely be relying on it for longer than the government is currently planning, Ms McLean has suggested.
+The centre is scheduled to close next year, but Tasmania's youth justice system will likely be relying on it for longer than the government currently has planned, Ms McLean has suggested.

 "I have always said the time frames around a new detention facility [to replace Ashley] are extremely ambitious ... even if we're looking to the end of 2024," she said.